Spring Wedding Colors and Combinations You’ll Adore

 By Wedding Spot

-Your color scheme is a crucial decision when planning a spring wedding — or any seasonal wedding.
-The sooner you settle on your spring wedding colors, the sooner you can coordinate everything from the bridesmaids’ dresses to the napkin rings.
+Your color scheme is a crucial decision when planning a spring wedding — or any seasonal wedding, for that matter.
+The sooner you settle on your colors, the sooner you can coordinate everything from the bridesmaids’ dresses to the napkin rings.

 But as you get started, you might wonder if your favorite color combos are a good fit for the season of renewal, warmer days, and fresh flower buds breaking through the soil.
 Or, you may have your heart set on one specific color, but have no clue which hues are a good match.
 Read on for our foolproof tips to help you find beautiful colors to brighten and highlight your spring wedding, no matter the venue you choose.

 Start with the basics to find your spring wedding colors

 Everything begins with the color wheel and basic color theory.
 When selecting colors for any event, complementary hues (opposites on the color wheel) are often used to create stunning contrast.

 Complementary colors include blue and orange, red and green, or purple and yellow.
 But it’s often the varying tints and shades of these colors that top the wedding color list, such as pale turquoise and coral, sage and dusty rose, butter yellow and lilac.
 While many weddings once centered on a two-color theme, modern weddings start with complementary colors and expand to three or four for a striking effect.

 Find the perfect venue for your spring wedding!Get Started Free

 Choose wedding colors that match your skin tone

 No matter what your skin color, your skin tone is either warm, cool, or neutral.
 Before you choose a wedding color scheme, think about how the colors affect your skin tone and which are most flattering.
 The wrong color can wash you out, making you look tired or ill.
 The right color can make you look even more stunning (if that’s possible).